privacybydesign/irma-documentation/docs/api-irma-server.md

 behind the `/irma` prefix are exclusively used by the [irmaclient](https://github.com/privacybydesign/irmago/tree/master/irmaclient)/[IRMA app](irma-app.md).
 We do not document those endpoints here, because these are only relevant for irmaclient developers.
-We only document the endpoints that are relevant for [frontend libraries](irma-frontend.md).
+We only document the endpoints that are also relevant for [frontend libraries](irma-frontend.md).
+The endpoints exclusively meant for frontend libraries can be found below [in a separate section](#api-reference-irmafrontend-endpoints).

 ---